Unagi, dojo, anago

 A tiny, legendary sake pub with an unusual selection, including many rare koshu (aged sakes).
 There's also a big list of shochu made from sugar cane.
 Food highlights include the anago dishes and the thick, juicy satsuma-age fishcakes, which are brimming with bits of onions, carrots and water chestnuts.
+Budget around Y10,000 for food and drink.
 (No English spoken or English menu.)

 This long-established neighborhood shop is known for the high quality of their eels, which are brought in every morning from Shizuoka, after which they're left to swim around in a big tub filled with fresh well water.
 The painstaking charcoal-grilling process begins once you place your order, and it can take 30-45 minutes for the main course to arrive.
 Unagi over rice (unaju) comes in four grades priced at Y1300-2100, and there's also a special Y5000 set menu.